u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/reconciliation_models.rst

 .. image:: reconciliation_models/reconciliation_models_button.png
    :align: center
-   :alt: Example of a Reconciliation Model with a write-off button in Thrive Bureau ERP Accounting
+   :alt: Example of a Reconciliation Model with a write-off button in Odoo Accounting

 .. _reconciliation_models_suggestion: